-Leverage external sources and benchmarks
+Assessment approaches also should leverage external sources and benchmarks.
 Many leadership frameworks within a given company are necessarily based on today's leaders, and therefore lack the behaviors of the future that may well exist in embryo.
 An unintended consequence can be to constrain development instead of encouraging it, by reinforcing a pre-established assumption around leadership.

 Using research-grounded scaled capabilities, as we do at Spencer Stuart, can make this easier, as the "next step up" from today is known, and can be assessed.
 One huge advantage of an external benchmark such as the Spencer Stuart Leadership Capability Framework (LCF) is that it can be based on a wide range of leaders across industries, geographies and roles, which means a wider range of behaviors are known and can be assessed and benchmarked.
 As a result, important future capabilities that are not fully established in the organization - but may exist in certain high-potential individuals - can be identified and developed.
-Thanks to our globally derived capability framework, in effect, any of our clients benefit from our experience from all our clients - even identifying potentially important behaviors for the future by looking at the behaviors of an adjacent industry already resident in that future.
+Organizations also can identify these potentially important behaviors for the future by looking at the example of an industry that already is dealing with those business challenges.
 For example, years ago, a mobile phone service provider wanted to benchmark its leaders against executives in the fast-moving consumer goods sector, noting that as phones were increasingly regarded as fashion items, leaders likely would need a hybrid of skills going forward.